cabforum/servercert/docs/BR.md

 1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
 2. A Reliable Data Source;
-3. Communication with a government agency responsible for the management of such DBAs or tradenames;
+3. Communication with a government agency responsible for the management of such DBAs or trade names;
 4. An Attestation Letter accompanied by documentary support; or
 5. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.